dstrohmaier/dstrohmaier.github.io/cv/index.md

 - University of Göttingen: BA in Sociology.
 Grade: 1.3.

 ## Publications
+- Forthcoming - "Organisations as Computing Systems".
+In: Journal of Social Ontology.
-- Forthcoming - Ontology, Neural Networks, and the Social Sciences".
+- Forthcoming - "Ontology, Neural Networks, and the Social Sciences".
 In: Synthese.
 - 2020 – "Social-Computation-Supporting Kinds".
 In: Canadian Journal of Philosophy.
 - 2020 – "SeCoDa: Sense Complexity Dataset".
 First author.
 With: Sian Gooding, Shiva Taslimipoor, and Ekaterina Kochmar.
 In: 12th International Conference on Language Resources and Evaluation (LREC 2020). (peer-review non-blind.)
 - 2019 – "Two Theories of Group Agency".
 In: Philosophical Studies.